5 Ways Officers Can Avoid the Dreaded Pucker Factor

-But, when those two words are combined into a single phrase they take on a whole new meaning, a meaning that now refers to the instant tightening of a particular southerly body part.
+However, when those two words are combined into a single phrase they take on a whole new meaning, a meaning that refers to the instant tightening of a particular southerly body part.

-However, ask a cop his first reaction to the instant puckering of the factor muscle and he’ll probably tell you that he’d draw his service weapon, prepare to fight, or do whatever it took to stay alive because danger is present.
+However, ask cops about their first reaction to the instant puckering of the factor muscle and they’ll probably mention drawing their service weapon, preparing to fight, or do whatever it took at that moment to stay alive, because danger was imminent.

 Yes, the Pucker Factor is indeed a cop’s early warning system.
 It causes rapid heart rate, sweating and, hopefully, an immediate reflex action that causes the officer to revert to his/her training, because reasoning skills are greatly diminished during a Pucker Factor incident.

-For police officers, the Pucker Factor can be triggered by a number of events, usually all danger-related.
+For police officers, the Pucker Factor can be triggered by a number of events, usually all related to threats and a crisis at hand.
 For example, a traffic stop at night where the suspect reaches for a firearm in the glove compartment, or while searching a vacant building for a wanted person the crazed suspect pops out of a closet and charges the officer with knife in hand.
 Even a radio call directing an officer to the scene of a shots-fired call can bring on an onset of PF.

 So what can an officer do to reduce the possibility of encountering PF-inducing situations?
 Here are 5 ways to decrease the dreaded PF’s.

-You’re in a hurry because your shift ends in fifteen minutes, so you skip running the guy through the system.
+You’re in a hurry because your shift ends in fifteen minutes, so you skip running the subject’s name through the system.
 Result?
 He’s wanted for armed robbery and decides killing you is better than going to prison.
 He pulls a gun from his waistband.
 PF score of 10.

-4. Never operate on the assumption that everyone will do the right thing or obey your commands.
+4. Never operate on the assumption that each person encountered will do the right thing or obey your commands.
 Not everyone respects the badge and your authority.
 So keep your guard up and be prepared to use force every single time you respond to a call.
-That pretty young woman in the mini-skirt, or the handsome man in the business suit?
+That young woman in the mini-skirt, or the handsome man in the business suit?
 They can fight, shoot, stab, and cut as well as anyone.

-Pretty girl who catches you by surprise by pulling a gun from her purse while yours is still holstered because she had gorgeous eyes and really long legs … PF score 8.
+The woman who catches you by surprise by pulling a gun from her purse while your firearm is still holstered … PF score 8.
 Stupid score = 10.

 5. No ambush.
 No ambush.
 No ambush!
 Always plan an escape route!

 You get a call at 3 am.
 It’s a “female needs assistance” call.
 She’s in an alley that has only one way in.
 You wave off backup and head in thinking it’s “only a girl.”
 Suddenly, a car pulls in behind you and shots are fired.
-The girl’s boyfriend is a cop-hater you arrested a year ago.
+The driver of the car that blocked you in the alley, the person who’s sending a barrage of 9mm rounds in your direction, is the young woman’s boyfriend, the cop-hater you arrested a year ago.
 He served nine months in the county jail and spent 8 of those months planning his revenge.

 PF score 10.